Broulf/UL-CS/README.md

 ## 7. Gameplay Requirements
 ### 7.1 Weekly Game Quota
-- Each player is required to play a minimum of 5 games per week.
+- Each player is required to play a minimum of 5 games per week outside of practice, scrims, and matches.
-- Games should be played on either Matchmaking or Faceit.
+- Games should be played on either Valve's Matchmaking System or on Faceit.

 ### 7.2 Game Types
 - Games can be solo queue or played with other team members.
 - Mix up your game types to improve adaptability.

-### 7.3 Solo Queue Requirement
+### 7.3 Queue Requirements
-- Solo queue games should be at a competitive skill level (e.g., SoloQ or above).
+- Games should be played at a competitive skill level (e.g., Premiere, Competitive, or Faceit).
-- Solo queue is an opportunity for individual skill development.
+- These games are an opportunity for individual skill development.

 ## 8. Team Changes
 ## 8.1 Decision Making Process